-We will be live with the new system beginning on January 22, 2018.
-Please be patient with us in the coming months as the staff adjusts to the new software.
+Please be patient with us as the staff adjusts to new permitting software.

 The following is a list of forms that may be necessary for you to bring into the Livingston County Drain Commissioner's office (LCDC) for the purpose of applying for a Commercial Soil Erosion and Sedimentation Control (SESC) Permit.
 Please read the Welcome Letter and complete the forms for application.
 All forms will need to be completed with original signatures at the time of application.
 The bond and the permit fees are required at the time of application.
 If you have any questions, please call the Drain Commissioner's office at

 PLEASE NOTE: The procedure for accepting commercial permit applications has been changed.
 The first step is to submit one set of plans for the SESC review during which the inspector will determine the permit type, the SESC measures required, and other required submittals.
 Upon completion of the review, the inspector will contact you, and you can proceed with submitting all other required information.

 INITIAL SESC REVIEW BY THE INSPECTOR IS REQUIRED

 Fees, applications, and other information will not be accepted prior to completion of the SESC review.

 : This letter spells out requirements for submission for a commercial SESC permit.

 Example of the SESC Criteria Review

 : This is an example of the items that the soil erosion inspector may be looking for.
 The inspector will issue this document outlining what would be required for the project for soil erosion practices.